kaganjd/cookies/README.md

 5. drop cookie.js in the folder.

+6. run `node cookie.js`

-6. navigate to localhost:4000.
+7. navigate to localhost:4000.

-7. in firefox, navigate to tools > web developer > web console. type 'document.cookie' and you'll see the body of your cookie!
+8. in firefox, navigate to tools > web developer > web console. type 'document.cookie' and you'll see the body of your cookie!

-8. if you have cookies manager+ you'll also be able to find (and edit) your cookie that way.
+9. if you have cookies manager+ you'll also be able to find (and edit) your cookie that way.